Archan6el/Devvortex-Writeup-HackTheBox/README.md

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/256065f6-8521-461d-9c23-fa203153ad94)

-I then use the credentials on the log in page found earlier, and I'm logged in:
+I then use the credentials on the log in page found earlier, and I'm able to log in:

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/3beb8247-b2df-49a5-a490-1daf2199be42)